 Truck drivers can cause accidents for various reasons, including:

-- Fatigued and Drowsy Driving: If the driver has been on the road for too many hours, fatigue can cause them to fall asleep at the wheel and lose control of the vehicle.
+- Fatigued and drowsy driving: If the driver has been on the road for too many hours, fatigue can cause them to fall asleep at the wheel and lose control of the vehicle.

 Malfunctioning Equipment